CS231n • Convolutional Neural Networks

 -

-This prevents the network from becoming overly reliant on specific neurons and encourages it to learn more robust, distributed representations.
-At test time, all neurons are active, but their outputs are scaled to account for the training-time dropout.
+At test time, all neurons are active, but their outputs are scaled to account for training-time dropout.

 Optimization Strategies